Giant Panda Bear

 Behavior and Lifestyle

-The giant panda is a solitary animal that occupies a territory marked with secretions from scent glands and scratch marks on trees.
+The giant panda is a solitary animal that marks its territory with secretions from scent glands and scratch marks on trees.
 Male giant pandas roam home ranges more than double the size of a female’s, with their territory overlapping those of several female giant pandas with which he holds breeding rights.
-As bamboo is not particularly nutritious, the giant panda must eat lots of bamboo every day and can consume up to 30kg of bamboo leaves, shoots, and stems which is roughly 40% of its body weight.
-Giant pandas, therefore, dedicate between 12 and 15 hours a day to munching bamboo which they do by sitting down, allowing their front paws to grip the plants.
+As bamboo is not particularly nutritious, the giant panda must eat lots of bamboo every day and can consume up to 65 pounds of bamboo leaves, shoots, and stems, which is roughly 40% of its body weight.
+Giant pandas, therefore, dedicate between 12 and 15 hours a day to munching bamboo, which they do by sitting down and using their front paws to grip the plants.
 Even though the bear appears to spend its whole day either eating or sleeping, they are also known to be good at climbing trees and can even swim well when needed.

 Panda bear cubs are weaned when they are around a year old but don’t leave their mother until they are 18 months old.